Uniform tight frames as optimal signals: The noise-free case

-Therefore, there exists a uniform vector system of norm $\sqrt{c_1}$ which is extremal.
+Applying Claim~\ref{claim1} repeatedly to each vector of norm greater than $\sqrt{c_1}$ leads to a uniform vector system of norm $\sqrt{c_1}$ which is extremal.
 By scaling, we may assume that $c_1 = 1$.
-First, we characterize these uniform extremal vector systems, and we will treat the non-uniform case afterwards.
+Next, we characterize uniform extremal vector systems using an argument along the lines of Theorem 6.2. in \cite{BF03}.

 Clearly,